-On May 4, 2020, Ms. Ramsey was granted 6,511,813 Incentive Units pursuant to an Incentive Equity Agreement, 3,907,087 of which are subject to time vesting and 2,604,726 of which are subject to performance vesting, in each case, subject to Ms. Ramsey's continued service on the applicable vesting date.
-The time vesting Incentive Units vest as follows: (i) 976,772 Incentive Unit vested on May 4, 2021, (ii) an additional 81,658 Incentive Units vested and continue to vest on each one-month anniversary of May 4, 2021 for the immediately subsequent 35 months and (iii) the remaining 72,281 Incentive Units vest on May 4, 2024.
-Any unvested time-vesting Incentive Units accelerate upon a "sale transaction."
-Ms. Ramsey's performance-vesting Incentive Units vest in full upon a "liquidity event" in connection with which certain investors receive "investor returns" (as each term is defined in the Incentive Equity Agreements) equal to or greater than 3.0 times.
+On May 4, 2020, Ms. Ramsey was granted 6,511,813 Incentive Units pursuant to an Incentive Equity Agreement, 3,907,087 of which were subject to time-based vesting and 2,604,726 of which were subject to performance-based vesting, in each case, subject to Ms. Ramsey's continued service on the applicable vesting date.
+The time-based vesting Incentive Units vest as follows: (i) 976,772 Incentive Unit vested on May 4, 2021, (ii) an additional 81,658 Incentive Units vested and continue to vest on each one-month anniversary of May 4, 2021 for the immediately subsequent 35 months and (iii) the remaining 72,281 Incentive Units vest on May 4, 2024.
+Any unvested time-based vesting Incentive Units accelerate upon a "sale transaction," (as defined below under "-Additional Narrative Disclosure-Potential Payments Upon Termination or Change in Control-Treatment of Incentive Units upon a Change in Control").
+Ms. Ramsey's performance-based vesting Incentive Units vest in full upon a "liquidity event" (as defined below under "-Additional Narrative Disclosure-Potential Payments Upon Termination or Change in Control-Treatment of Incentive Units upon a Change in Control") in connection with which certain investors receive "investor returns" (as defined in the Incentive Equity Agreements) equal to or greater than 3.0 times their investor contributions.

-On May 11, 2021, Mr. Long was granted 2,117,561 Incentive Units pursuant to an Incentive Equity Agreement, 1,588,171 of which are subject to time vesting and 529,390 of which are subject to performance vesting, in each case, subject to Mr. Long's continued service on the applicable vesting date.
-The time vesting Incentive Units vest as follows: (i) 397,043 Incentive Units vested on April 8, 2022, (ii) an additional 33,193 Incentive Units vest on each one-month anniversary of April 8, 2022 for the immediately subsequent 35 months and (iii) the remaining 29,381 Incentive Units vest on May 8, 2025.
-Any unvested time-vesting Incentive Units accelerate upon a "sale transaction."
-Mr. Long's performance-vesting Incentive Units vest in full upon a "liquidity event" in connection with which certain investors receive "investor returns" equal to or greater than 3.0 times.
+On May 11, 2021, Mr. Long was granted 2,117,561 Incentive Units pursuant to an Incentive Equity Agreement, 1,588,171 of which were subject to time-based vesting and 529,390 of which were subject to performance-based vesting, in each case, subject to Mr. Long's continued service on the applicable vesting date.
+The time-based vesting Incentive Units vest as follows: (i) 397,043 Incentive Units vested on April 8, 2022, (ii) an additional 33,193 Incentive Units vested and continue to vest on each one-month anniversary of April 8, 2022 for the immediately subsequent 35 months and (iii) the remaining 29,381 Incentive Units vest on May 8, 2025.
+Any unvested time-based vesting Incentive Units accelerate upon a "sale transaction."
+Mr. Long's performance-based vesting Incentive Units vest in full upon a "liquidity event" in connection with which certain investors receive "investor returns" equal to or greater than 3.0 times their investor contributions.
 On June 17, 2022, and again on December 28, 2022, the participation threshold of the previous Incentive Units that Mr. Long had received was lowered, increasing the fair value of such Incentive Units.